Twitter Linkedin Youtube Campus Rubió

 Behavioral & Mental Health Services in Spain

 The Spain behavioral health services market is growing through public investment and private care expansion.
 Mental health is increasingly integrated into the Spain public health system, with access to psychologists, psychiatrists, and community programs.
+Around 7.9% of Spain’s GDP is spent on public healthcare, accounting for about 71–72% of total health expenditure, which includes mental health services.

 • Public centers provide mental health services through general practitioner referrals.